 The week before your test:

 - Arrange a ride home.
 Ask a family member or friend to drive you home after your surgery or procedure.
 Do not drive yourself home.

-- Tell the caregiver if you have ever had an allergic reaction to contrast dye.
-A small amount of similar dye will be given during the test through an IV to help caregivers see the pictures better.
+- Tell the caregiver if you have ever had an allergic reaction to contrast liquid.
+A small amount of similar liquid will be given during the test through an IV to help caregivers see the pictures better.